nerycordova/react-native-swipe-animation/README.md

 # React Native Swipe Animation

-Proof of concept of a beautiful swipe animation made in react native.
+Proof of concept of a beautiful swipe animation, made in react native.

 ![Gif demo](./docs/react-native-swipe-animation.gif)

-[Here it is](https://snack.expo.io/@nerychucuy/github.com-nerychucuy-react-native-swipe-animation) the Snack link to this app, where you can play with the web, androind and iOS version .
+[Here is](https://snack.expo.io/@nerychucuy/github.com-nerychucuy-react-native-swipe-animation) the Snack link to this app, where you can play with the web, androind and iOS version .
 In that link you will also find instructions to run the App on your device (through the Expo app).

 ## Running this project in your local environment